zaplatynski/fsm-library-creater/README.md

 # FSM Library Creater

 The FSM Library Creator is a small but useful apllication of the [FSM Maven Packagetype](https://github.com/zaplatynski/fsm-packagetype).
-It can be used to provide FSM with pure libraries such as JDBC drivers to the FirstSpirit CMS.
+It can be used to provide Library-FSMs such as JDBC drivers to the FirstSpirit CMS.

 ## Bugs and feature requests